A Latina lawmaker spoke about racism on Zoom. Over giggles, people discussed her accent.

 “Appropriate measures have been and will be taken,” the letter said.

-In a statement to The Post, Hobson declined to specify the measures.
+In a statement to The Washington Post, Hobson declined to specify the measures.

 “There are particular processes that have to be observed with HR, I respect that,” Navarro said about the council employee.
 “But we have to make sure this type of climate is not tolerated.”

 She added that she hopes her fellow lawmakers will take steps to address the “office culture” that allowed the incident to occur.

 “We have staff of color and first-generation immigrants.
 No one should be treated this way,” Navarro said.